TheVizWiz/gamtry_code/arduino_code/README.md

 `HEAD_1, HEAD_2, HEAD_3` are commands meant for controlling the parts on board a specific head.
 These will be used to control functions for each specific head.

+`TIME` is used to set a delta time for how long the command should take to execute.

 `HEAD_CHANGE` is used to tell the gantry that the current command is a head changing command.
 The head to change to is signified by the number portion of the token.

 `SPECIAL` is used to tell the gantry that the current command is a special command.
 Examples of these include homing commands, axis resetting commands, and testing commands.